 Theme & challenges

-The 2026 Spring Edition Theme
+The 2026 AUTUMN Edition Theme

-The 2026 Spring EUDIS Hackathon will focus on a strategic theme reflecting Europe’s most urgent defence and security priorities.
+The 2026 Autumn EUDIS Hackathon will focus on a strategic theme reflecting Europe’s most urgent defence and security priorities.
 Participants are invited to develop innovative solutions responding to the specific challenge they are most equipped to solve.

 Overview of the theme